 |"The entire circuit of

-covered with a coating of brass, and the circuit of
+with a coating of brass, and the circuit of the next

-the next wall they coated with tin, and the third,
+wall they coated with tin, and the third, which

-which encompassed the citadel, flashed with the red light
+encompassed the citadel, flashed with the red light of

 This would place the tin wall as an inner wall next in a sequence that begins with the brass outer wall and ends at the central orichalcum wall.
 If the brass wall had surrounded the outermost ringed island as many have wrongly believed and the orichalcum wall surrounded the central island, this would establish a set or pattern of wall-bound islands and therefore 'next' in this sequence would most definitely be discerned as the smaller ringed island.
 The artist's rendition above again demonstrates this common placement for the tin clad wall on this smaller ring of land.